MzwakheL/MzwakheL/README.md

 - 👋 Hi, I’m @MzwakheL
 - 👀 Aspiring Software Engineer.
-- 🌱 I’m currently studying software engineering at HyperionDev and previous studied at ALX.
+- 🌱 I’m currently studying software engineering at HyperionDev and previously studied at ALX.
 - 💞️ I’m looking to collaborate on various projects that will give me an opportunity to learn SE.
 - 📫 How to reach me Email: mzwakhe.louw@gmail.com | LinkedIn: Mzwakhe Louw